Are you in the market looking for an Electric Vehicle (EV)? Well, then consider getting a second-hand model!

 Now that you know how to buy a used electric car in India, all that’s left is to narrow down to a suitable EV model and figure out the finances.

 If you are looking for a credible lender to get used-car finance, turn to Tata Capital.
 With us, you can get a loan at attractive interest rates and minimal documentation in only a few days.
-Learn more about our relaxed used car loan eligibility criteria here.
+Learn more about our easy used car loan eligibility criteria here.